-Women Engineers at The University of Texas at Austin (WEatUT) is an overnight program for rising high school senior women.
+Women Engineers at The University of Texas at Austin (WEatUT) is an overnight summer camp for rising high school senior students.

 WEP Connect offers admitted students the opportunity to discover what the Women in Engineering Program and the Cockrell School of Engineering offer!